Download the NOSB’s new career resource: An Ocean of Possibilities!

-The ocean and marine sciences include an enormous variety of careers and areas of study.
-If you are beginning to search for a job, or if you are just looking to get a sense of where you can go in the field of ocean and marine science, use the links below to find out more information.
+The ocean and aquatic sciences include an enormous variety of careers and areas of study.
+If you are beginning to search for a job, or if you are just looking to get a sense of where you can go in the fields of ocean, aquatic and related sciences, use the links below to find out more information.

 - OceanCareers.com: COSEE’s Ocean Career’s site allows you to explore different ocean science careers, higher education programs, internships, and other helpful information.

 - OceanOpportunities: OceanOpportunities is a partnership between science, math, and engineering faculty at minority-serving institutions and graduate program administrators and offers many resources to help you in your ocean science career.

 - Gulf of Mexico Research Initiative Scholars: GoMRI profiles the Masters and PhD students participating in the program, including highlighting their research and the pathways that led them there.

 - WomenOceanographers.org: This site provides information on women in the ocean sciences.